Rolands-Laucis/Pauca/specification.md

 ```
 ...
-[if 1=1,3>2]
+[if [1]=1,[3]>2]
 ...
 [/if]
 ...
 ```

 Any normal operator can be used.
-Left side of the operator is a variable number or variable label in the pattern.
-Right side is either a number, or if cant be parsed as one, then it is treated as a string literal.
+Both sides of the operator are a normal variable tag syntax or int and string literals.

 ### Loops